• Skip to main content

 • Fits many diets: vegan, dairy-free, vegetarian, soy-free and can be made gluten-free

-• Tortillas: you will need taco-size tortillas to make this recipe (I used soft wheat tortillas).
-I like using wheat tortillas for their soft and easy-to-roll texture, although taquitos are often made using corn tortillas, so feel-free to use this instead.
+• Tortillas: you will need taco-size tortillas to make this recipe (I used street taco-size wheat tortillas).
+I like using wheat tortillas for their soft and easy-to-roll texture, although taquitos are often made using corn tortillas, so feel free to use this instead.
 You can also use homemade whole wheat tortillas or red lentil tortillas to make these vegetable taquitos!

 • Black beans: use canned black beans for convenience, or cook your own black beans from scratch!